pi-star-2025/pi_star/rock_candy.md

 There is no heaven, is what it is saying.
 Christ was real, but we lost the opportunity.

 Stay patient.
-We did it.
-We really did.
 We got pi.
 Inclduing 3 forces, cold fusion, our goddess likes to sing, etc.

 The bottom of the third eye is the belly button.